- Publication 542 - Introductory Material

 Note.
 To carryback an unused credit, the corporation must file an amended return (Form 1120X, or other amended return) for the prior year, or an application for tentative refund (Form 1139).

-Credit for prior year minimum tax (see Form 8827).
+Credit for prior year minimum tax, if applicable (see Form 8827).

 Bond credits (see Form 8912).